-A. The main objectives for the City's Investment Account as outlined in section IV should be met utilizing the authorized investments in Section V. More specifically, the account can invest in securities with a maximum Weighted Average Maturity of five (5) years.
+The main objectives for the City's investment portfolio as outlined in Section 50-524 should be met utilizing the authorized investments in Section 50-525.
+More specifically, the portfolio can invest in securities with a maximum Weighted Average Maturity of five (5) years.
 However, to limit interest rate risk, the portfolio's duration should be limited to a maximum of 20% above the benchmark index.
-Up to twenty-five (25%) percent of the Account may be invested in corporate bonds with a minimum rating of "A-" by Standard & Poor's or A3 by Moody's.
+Up to twenty-five (25%) percent of the Account may be invested in corporate bonds with a minimum rating of "A-" by Standard & Poor's or "A3" by Moody's.
 In the event of a split rating, the highest credit rating should be considered.
-In addition, no more than two (2) percent of the City's Investment Account will be invested with any one corporate issuer.
+In addition, no more than two (2) percent of the City's investment portfolio will be invested with any one corporate issuer.